valkey-io/libvalkey/docs/cluster.md

 There are a variety of options you can specify using the `valkeyClusterOptions` struct when connecting to a cluster.

-One async API specific option is `VALKEY_OPT_BLOCKING_INITIAL_UPDATE` which enables the initial slot map update to be performed in a blocking fashion.
+One asynchronous API specific option is `VALKEY_OPT_BLOCKING_INITIAL_UPDATE` which enables the initial slot map update to be performed in a blocking fashion.
 The connect function will wait for a slot map update before returning so that the returned context is immediately ready to accept commands.

 See previous [Connection options](#connection-options) section for common options.